• Skip to primary navigation

 The dangers of repetition and the construction of knowledge.

-The truth effect 1is a well known phenomenon, which simply means that repeated exposure to something can make it become a ’truth.’
+The truth effect 1is a well-known phenomenon, which means that repeated exposure to something can make it become a ’truth.’
 In terms of what we are talking about here today, if you repeatedly come across forums discussing Spectrum HOCD, it will eventually become a ‘fact’ for you; one that you want more information on, and something that you google!

 Does Spectrum HOCD exist?

-What I think, and from the type of questions that I received, it comes over more as an obsession or followed by a compulsion, this is more important to me that its meaning.
-With the obsession being, for example, the preoccupation with the term and the compulsion could be, trying to find out, to get some form of reassurance.
+What I think, and from the type of questions that I received, it comes over more as an obsession or followed by a compulsion; this is more important to me than its meaning.
+With the obsession being, for example, the preoccupation with the term and the compulsion could be trying to get some form of reassurance.

-I think it would be more beneficial to start to work with your obsessions and compulsions as opposed to reading more about spectrum HOCD, or ask yourself the question
+I think it would be more beneficial to start working with your obsessions and compulsions instead of reading more about spectrum HOCD or asking yourself the question.

 What is the function of your questioning?